Shailesh-Singh-Bisht/BasicCode-Compiler/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

 Want to contribute?
 We'd love to have you!
-Check out our Contributing Guidelines and submit a Pull Request! 🎉
+Check out our [Contributing Guidelines](#-contributing) and submit a Pull Request! 🎉

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind welcome!

+---

+**Happy Coding with BasicCode!** 🎯